b9Joker108/hummingbird_havamal/appendices/cultural_mediation_of_hellenic_culture_and_pagan_roman_culture_into_the_west_v1_10072025.md

 [18] Roman Britain | History & Map | Britannica https://www.britannica.com/place/Roman-Britain
 [19] A Concise History of the Religious Cultures of Greece from Antiquity ... https://www.jstor.org/stable/j.ctt9qg2z6 [20] An Introduction to Early Medieval England | English Heritage https://www.english-heritage.org.uk/learn/story-of-england/early-medieval/

+So, all the Italian Masters of sculpture and pigment, that influenced the Renaissance, were profoundly influenced by the pagan visual culture of the Hellenic and Roman traditions.
+For example, Angels are influenced by Genii (Latin: sing.
+Genius; Greek: Daimon) and Sylphs, for example.

+Italian Renaissance masters were indeed profoundly influenced by the **pagan visual culture** of ancient Greece and Rome.
+This influence shaped both their **sculpture** and **painting**, and extended to their depiction of Christian subjects, including angels.

+- **Ancient Greek and Roman art** provided Renaissance artists with ideals of harmony, proportion, and beauty.
+Artists such as Michelangelo, Raphael, Botticelli, and Titian studied classical sculptures and texts, adopting techniques like anatomical accuracy, contrapposto stance, and naturalistic representation[1][3][8].
+- The **rediscovery of Greek and Roman manuscripts and artifacts**, especially after the fall of Constantinople in 1453, brought a flood of pagan stories and visual motifs to Italy.
+Renaissance humanists and artists reinterpreted these myths, blending them with Christian themes and symbolism[5][6].
+- **Angels in Renaissance art** often drew on classical representations of winged beings.
+In Roman and Greek tradition, figures such as the *genius* (Latin: *genii*; Greek: *daimon*) and mythological spirits like *Nike* or *Eros* were depicted as beautiful, winged youths.
+These visual conventions influenced how angels were imagined and painted—elegant, idealized, and often resembling the pagan spirits of antiquity[1][3][8].
+- The **integration of pagan and Christian elements** was a hallmark of the era.
+Renaissance art frequently placed mythological figures alongside biblical ones, and artists used pagan allegories to express Christian virtues or theological ideas[6].
+For example, Botticelli’s works often feature Venus and angels in the same visual language.

+> “Artists like Sandro Botticelli exemplified this trend, blending Christian iconography with classical mythology, showcasing figures like Venus alongside biblical themes.
+The integration of pagan and Christian elements in art illustrated the tension between differing worldviews, prompting a rich dialogue about beauty and spirituality.”[6]

+In summary, the Italian masters did not just imitate classical art—they **reinterpreted pagan visual culture** to enrich Christian themes, making Renaissance art a sophisticated blend of ancient and contemporary ideas.
+The visual forms of angels, in particular, owe much to the classical genii, daimons, and other mythological spirits, both in their anatomy and their symbolism[1][3][8].

+Citations:
+[1] The Influence of Ancient Greek Art on Renaissance Art https://artsartistsartwork.com/the-influence-of-ancient-greek-art-on-renaissance-art/
+[2] Why were there so many paintings depicting Ancient Greek/Roman ... https://www.reddit.com/r/ArtHistory/comments/1aqb9qi/why_were_there_so_many_paintings_depicting/
+[3] How the Greco-Roman World Influenced Renaissance Design https://vaulteditions.com/blogs/news/how-the-greco-roman-world-influenced-renaissance-design
+[4] View Article: Ancient Influences on Renaissance Art https://depts.washington.edu/hrome/Authors/heberj/AncientInflucesonRenaissanceArt/pub_zbarticle_view_printable.html
+[5] Greek Mythology and the Birth of Renaissance Masterpieces - GreekReporter.com https://greekreporter.com/2025/06/23/greek-mythology-renaissance-masterpieces/
+[6] Revival of Classical Themes in Art | EBSCO https://www.ebsco.com/research-starters/history/revival-classical-themes-art [7] Influence of Greek and Roman Culture on Renaissance Art - Aithor https://aithor.com/essay-examples/influence-of-greek-and-roman-culture-on-renaissance-art
+[8] Classical Greek and Roman Art and Architecture - The Art Story https://www.theartstory.org/movement/classical-greek-and-roman-art/
+[9] How Ancient Greek and Roman Influences Shaped Renaissance Art https://gradesfixer.com/free-essay-examples/how-ancient-greek-and-roman-influences-shaped-renaissance-art/
+[10] The Impact of Classical Antiquities on Renaissance Art https://www.italianrenaissanceresources.com/units/unit-7/essays/impact-of-classical-antiquities-on-renaissance-art/